NIP-Data-Computation/ca-sounds/README.md

 These files are open to the public and can be used for your own, if you want to show these results elsewhere.
 Just please don't claim it as your own <3

 ### Cite as:
-Menchavez, R. M. (2023). *Sound Synthesis with the Totalistic Rule Cellular Automata*.
+Menchavez, R. M. (2023). *Sound Synthesis with Totalistic Rule Cellular Automata*.
 Retrieved From: https://github.com/NIP-Data-Computation/ca-sounds

 ### Contact at:
 melodelle82@gmail.com, and say hi to Rae!